-Program completers will collect relevant evidence from their own work in the classroom over time (e.g., mid-year and end of year during their 2nd year of teaching) and use the evidence to interpret and synthesize what their students are learning and how they are making progress as a result of the completer’s instruction.
-Program completers will be asked to create an online portfolio that includes the following components.
+Program completers collect relevant evidence from their own work in the classroom over time (e.g., mid-year and end of year during their 2nd year of teaching) and use the evidence to interpret and synthesize what their students are learning and how they are making progress as a result of the completer’s instruction.
+Program completers are asked to create an online portfolio that includes the following components.

-Part I: Program completers will be asked to provide an introductory statement regarding content and pedagogical knowledge that includes the theme selected.
+Part I: Program completers are asked to provide an introductory statement regarding content and pedagogical knowledge that includes the theme selected.
 Guiding questions are listed below.
 The statement, “What knowledge, skills and strategies should a teacher use to reach all learners?” serves as an anchor question to permit comparison across program completers regardless of which theme they select for their action research project.

 |Themes||Example Questions to Consider|

 Part II: Program completers are asked to provide at least three student work samples that represent student learning over time and write a reflective narrative that illustrates how their pedagogical knowledge, skills, and strategies influenced their teaching practices and enhanced student learning.